CentauriSoldier/LuaEx/README.md

 ##### Changelog

 	v0.3
+	Hardened the protected table to prevent accidental tampering.
 	Added a meta table to _G in the init module.
 	Changed the name of the const module and function to constant for lua 5.1 - 5.4 compatibility.
 	Altered the way constants and enums work by using the new, _G metatable to prevent deletion or overwriting.